kpocza/LoWe/docs/x.md

 Copy the 9-lowe.conf from the configs folder of the local git repository to ```/usr/share/X11/xorg.conf.d/9-lowe.conf```.

-Install any additional packages, eg. xterm, firefox, etc.

 The content of the file should look like as follows:

 ![xorgconfig](img/x/01_config.jpg "X.Org config")

+Install any additional packages, eg. xterm, firefox, libreoffice, etc.

 ## Steps to follow